emedinac/BenchmarkAndPromptOptimization/README.md

 ## Why This Project?

 Over the past few months, I’ve been diving deep into the world of LLMs, agents, and tool integration, exploring different frameworks.
-As part of a 10-project portfolio designed to apply and demonstrate this growing expertise, I’m building a series of practical, domain-specific systems that explore different prompt engineering techniques, RAG, Graph-RAG, agent workflows, evaluation strategies, among others.
-This is the first in that series.
+To deepen my understanding and experiment with real-world applications, I’m building a series of practical, domain-specific systems :)

-## Project #1: Locally‑Hosted LLM for Financial Q&A
+## Locally‑Hosted LLM for Financial Q&A

 A fully offline system leveraging Ollama to run local LLMs for experimenting with prompt engineering techniques, including Chain-of-Thought (CoT) and Self-Consistency on answering finance-related questions, particularly around stock market data and trends.
 This tool is designed for fast iteration, performance benchmarking, and analysis of prompt effectiveness in a domain where precision matters.
+Includes interactive parameter tuning (for the LLM and metrics), metrics visualization, and an experimentation workflow.

 Tech stacks and concepts applied: